davidrhoden/davidrhoden-basic-netlify/timeline/on-the-town-oct-25-1998.md

 date: 1998-08-22T22:00:00.000Z
 image: /static/img/timeline/on-the-town-oct-25-1998.jpg
 summary: I also took a little trip to Mars.
-summary: I also took a little trip to Mars.
+excerpt: I also took a little trip to Mars.
 tags:
   - post
   - NYC